By Steve Goodman

 But TCM does not start and end with acupuncture, nd nor does your potential career as a practitioner of TCM.
 A full service TCM practice or business will likely offer a variety of modalities, some or all of which you may wish to train for yourself – or work in partnership with other practitioners.
 These include:

 - Herbal Medicine

 And of course all practitioners of TCM are trained and qualified to give advice on diet, nutrition, stress relief, and other natural and holistic healing methods.

 In these economic times one of the only areas to actually experience job growth has been the medical field.
-A career in TCM can be both spiritually, and indeed, financially rewarding.
-But it is important that any one considering becoming a student of TCM learn about their particular states licensing requirements - as these do vary, and be sure you study at an accredited school that ensures you will graduate with the appropriate and valid credentials.
+But it is important that anyone considering becoming a student of TCM learn about their particular states licensing requirements, as these do vary, and be sure that you study at an accredited school that ensures you will graduate with the appropriate and valid credentials.